 Orange County Encourages Residents to Properly Use Sandbags when Preparing for a Hurricane

-June 1 marked the beginning of the 2018 Atlantic hurricane season.
+June 1 marks the beginning of the Atlantic hurricane season.
 Orange County residents are encouraged to take a number of storm preparedness steps prior to a hurricane to reduce possible damage to their homes.
 One of the most effective tools for reducing water intrusion in your home during a hurricane is the proper use of sandbags.

 Sandbags will not stop water from entering your home entirely, but they will drastically reduce the amount of water that may get through a door.
 They can be properly placed in doorways and in front of garage doors.
 They can also be used to cover drains in your home or hold down plastic sheets to make a better seal.
 In fact, sand makes a much tighter seal than bags filled with dirt.